-The RTL error-correction problem is formulated as follows: given an erroneous RTL description of a digital design, find a variant description for one or more of the modules that compose it so that the new design produces correct output responses for the given bug traces.
+The RTL error-correction problem is formulated as follows: given an erroneous RTL description of a digital design, find a variant description for one or more of the modules that compose it so that the new design presents a correct behavior for the errors, while leaving the known-correct behavior unchanged.
 Although many error-repair techniques exist for gate-level designs, very few studies focus on the RTL.
-One major reason is the lack of logic representations that can support the logic manipulation required during RTL error correction, especially for hierarchical designs.
-For example, a variable in an RTL module that is instantiated multiple times will possess many different functions depending on where it is instantiated.
-Manipulating all the functions simultaneously to find a correct fix is not an easy task.
+One major reason is the lack of logic representations that can support the logic manipulation required during RTL error correction.
+For example, the logic of a signal in a gatelevel netlist can be easily represented by BDDs, and modifying the function of the signal can be supported by the manipulation of its BDDs.
+However, most existing logic representations cannot be easily applied to an RTL variable.
+This problem is further exacerbated by the fact that an RTL module may be instantiated multiple times, creating many different functions for an RTL variable depending on where it is instantiated.

-In [7] we proposed a framework for gate-level error correction using signatures, where a signature is a collection of a wire's simulation values and is usually represented by a bit-vector.
-Since signatures can be easily calculated via simulation, our techniques are especially suitable for RTL error correction.
-However, techniques in [7] could be applied only to combinational circuits and could not handle design hierarchies.
+In [6] we proposed a framework for gate-level error correction.
+Our approach utilizes only signatures, which can be easily calculated via simulation, making our techniques especially suitable for RTL error correction.
+However, techniques in [6] could be applied only to combinational circuits, and could handle design hierarchies.
 To support the error-correction requirements at the RTL, where most designs contain hierarchies and are sequential, we propose a new error-correction scheme based on similar concepts.
 In this section, we first describe the baseline error-correction technique that is easier to understand.
 Next, we show how signatures should be generated at the RTL to handle hierarchical and sequential designs.
 Finally, we provide some insights that we obtained during the implementation of our system.